cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

    Currently Loaded Modulefiles:
    1) intel/2019   2) foo/2.4   3) openmpi/4.0

-For the Flavours strategy, foo would be built with MPI support, but for the other two, foo would still be the non-MPI build, which is not readily apparent from the above output (although possibly could be inferred by the ordering of the modules).
+For the :ref:`Flavours_strategy`, foo would be built with MPI support, but for the other two, foo would still be the non-MPI build, which is not readily apparent from the above output (although possibly could be inferred by the ordering of the modules).